CTSRD-CHERI/cheribuild/README.md

 ##### Supported architectures
 - `riscv64`: RISC-V without CHERI support
-- `riscv64-hybrid`: RISC-V with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
 - `riscv64-purecap`: [pure-capability](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.html) RISC-V: all pointers are CHERI capabilities.
 - `mips64`: MIPS without CHERI support
-- `mips64-hybrid`: MIPS with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
 - `mips64-purecap`: [pure-capability](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.html) MIPS: all pointers are CHERI capabilities.
 - `aarch64`: AArch64 without CHERI support
-- `morello-hybrid`: AArch64 with CHERI (Morello) support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
 - `morello-purecap`: [pure-capability](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.html) AArch64 (Morello): all pointers are CHERI capabilities.
 - `amd64`: 64-bit Intel x86.

 Most projects (the ones that don't build a full OS, but just a program or library) also support `-native` configuration that builds for the host.
 This can be useful to verify that changes made for CHERI have not broken the native builds.

+The following targets are also supported, but discouraged, as they serve little benefit over and above their non-CHERI counterparts, and so should not be used unless absolutely sure.
+If you still wish to use them despite that, they can be enabled with `--enable-hybrid-targets`.
+- `riscv64-hybrid`: RISC-V with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
+- `mips64-hybrid`: MIPS with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
+- `morello-hybrid`: AArch64 with CHERI (Morello) support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.

-For the `cheribsd`, `disk-image` and `run` targets the hybrid vs purecap distinction applies means that the userspace space (see [below for more details](#building-and-running-cheribsd)).
+For the `cheribsd`, `disk-image` and `run` targets the hybrid vs purecap distinction applies solely to userspace (see [below for more details](#building-and-running-cheribsd)).

 #### Other targets
 - `freebsd-<architecture>` builds and installs [freebsd/freebsd](https://github.com/freebsd/freebsd).